thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 Making a decision on which dataset to train the network on is no easy task, particularly because high quality FER datasets are hard to find.
 Few such datasets are publicly available, and those that are come with idiosyncrasies which must be understood and taken into account.

 {% include image file='cohn-kanade.png'
-   caption='Images from the Cohn-Kanade dataset (described below)' %}
+   alt='Five grayscale faces in a row, gradating between neutral and smiling facial expressions' caption='Images from the Cohn-Kanade dataset (described below)' %}

 The most crucial points to consider when making a dataset selection are the _size_ and _quality_ of the set.
 The size is arguably the most important, and also the simplest to explain.
 Ideally a dataset should contain thousands, or preferably millions of images.